Edit this wiki page Follow

 Quick Man must have spent his entire budget on the couple instances of his infamous instant-death laser traps, as the other parts of the stage are sparsely challenging despite the occurrence of some flame-throwing fireheads that appear nowhere else.
 The Time Stopper will work wonders against the lasers for those who don't wish to test their reflexes.

 Mr. Speedy can fire his Quick Boomerangs somewhat unpredictably, but the real danger is the rate at which he zips around the screen and becomes nigh-unavoidable.
-If you haven't used the Time Stopper to get past his defenses, a full charge of it can knock off half his life.
-In the time that takes to work, however, you probably could have killed him quicker with Mega Man's arm cannon.
+If the player hasn't used the Time Stopper to get past his defenses, a full charge of it can knock off half his life.
+In the time that takes to work, however, the player probably could have killed him quicker with Mega Man's arm cannon.

 DWN-013: Crash Man